Elliot Levine

 Elliot Brett Levine (born September 28, 1963) is an American pianist and keyboardist.
 He had two record releases on the Nashville-based Artifex records label between 1999 and 2004.
 His CD projects have been reviewed in the Wall Street Journal Online and the Washington Post.
 In March 2012 he was the first person to use an iPad Keytar, an iPad with a guitar strap, in a live performance posted to YouTube.

 Levine has toured with Wilson Pickett and is a member of Heatwave (Always & Forever/Boogie Nights).
 He has opened for Brian McKnight, Freddie Jackson, McCoy Tyner, and Gerald Albright.
-He has had the #1 song on mp3.com, receiving over 1,000,000 downloads, which was mentioned in the Wall Street Journal and CNN.
+He has had the #1 song, "Urban Groove" on mp3.com, receiving over 1,000,000 downloads, which was mentioned in the Wall Street Journal and CNN.